rohan-v8rma/Java-Juggernaut/README.md

 ## `finally` block

 - This block executes irrespective of whether exception occurs in `try` block.
-- The `finally` block executes even if there is a return statement prior to reaching the `finally` block
+- The `finally` block executes even if there is a return statement prior to reaching the `finally` block.
+- It executed even if the exception is not handled by the `catch` blocks.
 - We can omit `catch` block, when we use `finally` block with a `try` block.

 Syntax: